-The investigation requires students to develop a question, plan a course of action to answer the question, undertake an investigation to collect the appropriate primary qualitative and/or quantitative data, organise and interpret the data and reach a conclusion in response to the question.
+In this area of study students adapt or design and then conduct a scientific investigation into the internal or external influences on perception and/or behaviour.
+They generate appropriate qualitative and/or quantitative data, organise and interpret the data, and research a conclusion in response to the research question.